intel/zephyr.js/README.md

 This will flash both the images to the device using the dfu-util program.

-If you get a permission error, make sure you followed the 'Join the plugdev group' instructions above for this user.
+If you get a permission error, make sure you followed the [plugdev group](#join-the-plugdev-group) instructions above for this user.
 You shouldn't need to run this command with `sudo`.

 After this flashing completes successfully, reboot the device with the Master